DEFRA/ffc-pay-core/resources/testing/README.md

 When the automate-queries script runs it will do the following:

 ## Execute the ffc-pay-statement-data sql script
-PGPASSWORD=ppp psql -h host.docker.internal -p 5452 -U postgres -d ffc_pay_statement_data -f $(pwd)/data/SFI22-ffc-pay-statement-data.sql
+`PGPASSWORD=ppp psql -h host.docker.internal -p 5452 -U postgres -d ffc_pay_statement_data -f $(pwd)/data/SFI22-ffc-pay-statement-data.sql`

 Using the connection data found in the readme for each of each repo.
-The script enters the local environment password and the -U flag sets the username.
+The script enters the key connection parameters for the local environment:
+* `PGPASSWORD=` - provides a password for database connection(in the example case its "ppp")
+* `-U` - flag sets the username (in the example case its "postgres")
--h sets the hostname, in this instance as host.docker.internal - for locally installed version of pgAdmin this will likely be localhost.
+* `-h` flag sets the hostname, (in the example its "host.docker.internal" - for locally installed version of pgAdmin this will likely be localhost.)
-The -d flag sets the database name
+* `-d` flag sets the database name (in this example its "ffc_pay_statement_data")
--f looks at the present working directory, then the /data/ directory where the sql query files are stored and runs that query.
+* `-f $(pwd)` flag looks at the present working directory, then the /data/ directory where the sql query files are stored and runs that query.

 The script then continues to the next script in the list until it completes or fails.